 Areas within Lancaster District have been the subject of severe flooding and reoccurring incidents.
 There are areas which are at particular risk of flooding as a result of increased urbanisation and climate change.
 The plan therefore seeks to manage and 'reduce the causes and impacts of flooding' on and off site through the use of SuDS, in line with the NPPF and planning practice guidance by seeking to ensure development reduces the run-off rates from sites and the higher rate of climate change is used in calculations.
-Only in exceptional circumstances will ahigher discharge rate be permitted and in all cases the dDevelopment should discharge at a rate lower than the current green/brown field rate for same storm event with an 'upper end' Climate Change Allowance for the longest term projection in Table 12, of the 'Environment Agency Flood Risk Assessments: Climate Change Allowances', (or any updated climate change allowances published by the Environment Agency) and an urban creep allowance of 10%.
+Development should discharge at a rate lower than the current green field rate for same storm event with an 'upper end' Climate Change Allowance for the longest term projection in Table 1, of the 'Environment Agency Flood Risk Assessments: Climate Change Allowances', (or any updated climate change allowances published by the Environment Agency) and an urban creep allowance of 10%.
 On previously developed sites, sustainable drainage systems should achieve greenfield rates, unless the existing drainage system will be reused in its entirety, in these cases additional measures should be included to ensure that the discharge rates are at least 30% lower than the existing rate.
 The applicant.
 This requirement reflects the definition of 'previously developed land for drainage purposes' in the SuDS Proforma Guidance.
 This will ensure that opportunities are taken to reduce flooding on and off site and that allowances are made to ensure that the site addresses the impacts of climate change and plans for potential changes to the risk of flooding on a site in the long term.
-The aim to reduce flood risk accords with paragraph 157c 161c of the NPPF and ensures consistency with policy SP8 of the Strategic Policies and Land Allocations DPD.
+The aim to reduce flood risk accords with paragraph 161c of the NPPF and ensures consistency with policy SP8 of the Strategic Policies and Land Allocations DPD.
 Consideration will also be given to 'strategic SuDS' where a limited number of attenuation and treatment areas are needed around areas of significant planned development.